Aronno1920/Aronno1920/README.md

 <br />

 <p>System Analyst with 10+ years of experience in developing scalable and reliable software solutions using Full Stack .NET technologies.
 Skilled in leading project teams, collaborating with stakeholders, and delivering results that exceed customer expectations.
-Proficient in C#, ASP.NET, MVC, Web API, .Net Core, Angular 14+, MS SQL Server, PostgreSQL, MongoDB, GitHub, etc. Committed to continuous learning and professional growth to stay up-to-date with the latest trends and technologies in the field.</p>
+Proficient in C#, ASP.NET, MVC, Web API, .Net Core, Angular, MSSQL Server, PostgreSQL, MongoDB, GitHub, etc. Committed to continuous learning and professional growth to stay up-to-date with the latest trends and technologies in the field.</p>
 <ul>
   <li>
     🌍  I'm based in Dhaka, Bangladesh